Forecasting & Prediction

 5. New binary features such as 'Holiday', 'Weekend'

-7. 50 oddd interaction variables between Hourly spline variables and categorical and binary variables to capture spikes and throughs as the case may be due to interactions
+7. ~50 interaction variables between hourly spline variables and categorical and binary variables to capture spikes and troughs due to interactions.

 Training and Prediction

-There were two sets of model developed one looking at long term data and the other looking at short term performance.
-Both models use RidgeCV to optimize the Mean Absolute Error in a K= 5 cross validating frame work for each of the 48 time segments.
+Two sets of models were developed — one looking at long-term data and the other at short-term performance.
+Both models use RidgeCV to optimize the Mean Absolute Error in a K=5 cross-validating framework for each of the 48 time segments.

 alphas = np.logspace(-10, 6, 25)